Supreme Court of India

-As the apex and most powerful constitutional court in India, it takes up appeals primarily against verdicts of the High Courts of various states of the Union and other courts and tribunals and opinions about everything under the sun.
+As the apex constitutional court, it takes up appeals primarily against verdicts of the High Courts of various states and tribunals.
+As an advisory court, it hears matters which are referred by the president of India.
+Under judicial review, the court invalidates both ordinary laws as well as constitutional amendments as per the basic structure doctrine that it developed in the 1960s and 1970s.

-The law declared by the Supreme Court becomes binding on all courts at all levels within India and also on the Union and State Governments.
-As per the Article 142 of the Constitution, the court is conferred with the inherent jurisdiction to pass any order deemed necessary in the interest of justice.
-The Supreme Court has replaced the Judicial Committee of the Privy Council as the highest court of appeal since 28 January 1950.
+It is required to safeguard the fundamental rights of citizens and to settle legal disputes among the central government and various state governments.
+Its decisions are binding on other Indian courts as well as the union and state governments.
+As per the Article 142 of the Constitution, the court has the inherent jurisdiction to pass any order deemed necessary in the interest of complete justice which becomes binding on the president to enforce.
+The Supreme Court replaced the Judicial Committee of the Privy Council as the highest court of appeal since 28 January 1950, two days after India became a republic.

-With the Indian Constitution granting it far-reaching authority to initiate actions, to exercise direct appellate authority over all other courts in the country and with the power to review constitutional amendments, India's Supreme Court is regarded as one of the most powerful supreme courts in the world.
+With expansive authority to initiate actions and wield appellate jurisdiction over all courts and the ability to invalidate amendments to the constitution, the Supreme Court of India is widely acknowledged as one of the most powerful supreme courts in the world.

 History

-In 1861, the Indian High Courts Act 1861 was enacted to create high courts for various provinces and abolished Supreme Courts at Calcutta, Madras and Bombay and also the sadar adalats in presidency towns in their respective regions.
+In 1861, the Indian High Courts Act 1861 was enacted to create high courts for various provinces and abolish Supreme Courts at Calcutta, Madras and Bombay and also the sadar adalats in presidency towns in their respective regions.
 These new high courts had the distinction of being the highest courts for all cases till the creation of the Federal Court of India under the Government of India Act 1935.
-The Federal Court had jurisdiction to solve disputes between provinces and federal states and hear appeals against judgement of the high courts.
-The first CJI of India was H. J. Kania.
+The Federal Court had the jurisdiction to solve disputes between provinces and federal states and hear appeals against judgement of the high courts.
+The first chief justice of India was H. J. Kania.

-The Supreme Court of India came into being on 28 January 1950.
-It replaced both the Federal Court of India and the Judicial Committee of the Privy Council which were then at the apex of the Indian court system.
-The first proceedings and inauguration, however, took place on 28 January 1950 at 9:45 am, when the judges took their seats.
-Which is thus regarded as the official date of establishment.
+The Supreme Court of India came into existence on 26 January 1950.
+It replaced both the Federal Court of India and the Judicial Committee of the Privy Council, which were then at the apex of the Indian court system.
+The first proceedings and inauguration, however, took place on 28 January 1950 at 9:45 am, when the judges took their seats; which is thus regarded as the official date of establishment.

 The Supreme Court initially had its seat at the Chamber of Princes in the parliament building where the previous Federal Court of India sat from 1937 to 1950.
-The first Chief Justice of India was H. J. Kania.
 In 1958, the Supreme Court moved to its present premises.
 Originally, the Constitution of India envisaged a supreme court with a chief justice and seven judges; leaving it to Parliament to increase this number.
-In formative years, the Supreme Court met from 10 to 12 in the morning and then 2 to 4 in the afternoon for 28 days in a month.
+In its formative years, the Supreme Court met from 10 to 12 in the morning and then from 2 to 4 in the afternoon for 28 days per month.

-The emblem of the Supreme Court represent the Lion capital of Ashoka at Sarnath, with a topmost wheel featuring 32 spokes.